haydenhargreaves/hhargreaves.net/src/journal/30 Days of JetBrains: My Vim Cleanse.md

 ## Artificial Intelligence

-With AI on the rise, I am posed with the question of using an AI tool in my editor or not.
+With AI on the rise, I am faced with the question of using an AI tool in my editor or not.
 As you've seen above, I use **GitHub Copilot** in my Neovim config, which has served me well.
 In my experience, it is bad at generating complex code, but it does an exceptional job with helping me write comments and boilerplate code.
 However, I have found that I think less and rely on Copilot far too much.
 During these 30 days, I hope to break this habit, which